| |

 By the way, if you are looking for more holiday dinner ideas, you’ll love Festive Christmas Dinner Recipes for a LOT of ideas!

-- Easy Hands Off Cooking: Christmas Day is packed with activity.
-The holiday feast needs to be special, delicious… and easy.
-Meaning it can take care of itself in the oven.
+• Easy Hands-Off Cooking: Christmas Day is packed with activity.
+The holiday feast must be special, delicious, and easy—meaning it can take care of itself in the oven.
 Roasting prime rib is one of the easiest yet most beautiful main dishes you can serve!

 What is Prime Rib Meat?

-When shopping for meat, you often find two grades at the market; USDA prime grade and USDA choice grade.
-It contains more fat and marbling, making prime grade different (and arguably more delicious).
+When shopping for meat, you often find two grades at the market: USDA prime grade and USDA choice grade.
+Prime grade contains more fat and marbling, making it different (and arguably more delicious).
 As a result, it is a bit more expensive per pound.

-Often, Costco has a delicious prime rib roast that is either bone-in or boneless and is worth a check!
+Often, Costco has a delicious prime rib roast that is either bone-in or boneless and worth checking!

 Pro Tip: Bone-in prime rib, also called “Standing Rib Roast,” is a delicious cut to look for.
 Ask the butcher to remove the bones and tie them onto the roast, making them easy to remove before serving.
 It adds delicious flavor to the roast.